johnekent/greenhouse-iot/README.md

 # greenhouse-iot
+# Details for pico w
+Please see only the pico folder

+# Details below are for Pi zero, etc.
 ## General Pi Setup
 Enable I2C - go through the Preferences - Interfaces UI<br>
 Enable SSH - go through the Preferences - Interfaces UI<br>